-While storage methods for clothing are pretty straight-forward (at least the basic items like jeans, shirts and sweaters are, tutus and Halloween costumes may be another story) storing accessories can be a little trickier and require more elbow grease and specialized storage solutions.
-This guide takes a spin around your closet covering each type of accessories and the best way to store it.
+While storage methods for clothing are pretty straight-forward, storing accessories can be a little trickier and require more ingenuity and specialized storage solutions.
+This guide takes a spin around your closet, covering each type of accessory and the best way to store it.

 01 of 08

 Organizing belts in your closet is easy.
 Place Command hooks flat against an empty wall and put your belts on the hooks.
 If you prefer a different storage option, try a huggable belt and tie rack for belt organization in your closet.

 02 of 08

 Gloves and Mittens

 Try storing accessories like kids' mittens in their coat pockets (if they are deep enough).
 If that is not an option, a small storage box labeled with each child's name is a good option.
 Labeling it will help them establish the habit of always putting their gloves, scarves, and hats back into the same spot.

 For adults, especially someone who may use more than one set of gloves, hang a shoe organizer in the entryway closet, or, just like the kids, use a labeled storage box.

 It may seem old-fashioned, but the best way to store hats, especially wide-brimmed or specialty hats, is hat boxes.
 They're round and stackable, so their storage capabilities are not limited to just hats.